 You were one of the several teachers who made my son happy to be in high school.
 Believe me, he needed the boost after a few shouty teachers made him scared and sad.
 Your classroom was a safe haven, a sea of calm, an island of inspiration.
 Thank you for being a teacher who loves to teach, a teacher who is happy to be there, one of the reasons we chose your school in the first place - for its happy teachers.
 Thank you for not making me regret choosing to send my first born child to your school.

 You don't know that my son has had a couple of difficult years with changes in his home life or that he is the type of child that worries about getting in trouble.
-You don't know that the child sat next to him might have spent his whole time at primary school getting in trouble.
+You don't know that the child sat next to him might have spent his whole time at primary school getting in trouble and doesn't wan to be like that anymore.
 You don't know that the girl on the back row has always been the one who has struggled to learn.
-You have welcomed all of the children into your class with equal amounts of positive vibes.
-You have given them all the unique chance of casting off their primary school personality and reinventing themselves as new children who are ready to achieve and we all deserve the chance to reinvent ourselves each school year, especially children.
+You have welcomed all of the children into your class with equal amounts of positive vibes and no prejudice.
+You have given them all the unique chance of casting off their primary school personality and reinventing themselves as new children who are ready to achieve, and we all deserve the chance to reinvent ourselves each school year, especially children.

 Dear Me as an Early Years Teacher